Musicamatics/ENGG1340-Grp56-Game-Paradise/README.md

 ## Description

 ### Wordle:
 A replica of the "Wordle" game, originally published by the New York Times.
 In this game, you have 6 chances to guess a 5-letter word.
 Guess wisely and good luck!
+But there's a twist!
+If you accidentally used one of the letters that was randomized to be a landmine, you will loose this game immediately!
 Detailed instructions are provided within the program.

 ### Snake Game:
 An implementation of the classic Snake Game, which originated as Blockade, an arcade video game by Gremlin Industries.
 You control a snake moving around the board, eating fruits that appear at random locations.
 Each fruit eaten earns you 1 point.
 The game ends when the snake collides with the board boundary or its own body.
 Use 'w', 'a', 's', or 'd' followed by Enter to move the snake.
 Note: only one key press is considered per input.